Advanced Installer vs. EMCO MSI Package Builder: Comparison in Features, Strengths, and Limitations

 With Advanced Installer, you can customize your installation as per your needs and requirements by modifying the execution stages:

-By comparison, EMCO MSI Package Builder does provide a view for custom actions, however, it supports only basic custom actions, such as PowerShell, VB scripts, and batch file execution.
-These actions are limited to pre- or post-installation stages, which may not meet the needs of more complex packaging scenarios.
+By comparison, EMCO MSI Package Builder does not provide a similar view for custom actions, however, it only supports configuring custom actions during repackaging, such as PowerShell, VB scripts, and batch file execution.

 MSIX Packaging Capabilities